DonZiglioni/crossword_lab_hack_poc/README.md

 ## Prepare and Display the Exploit

-Wanting to save as much time as possible, I created a Next.js app (jsx and tailwind) and chose to create an extremely simple front-end for this POC using React.
+Wanting to save as much time as possible, I created a Next.js app (jsx and tailwind) and chose to create an extremely simple front-end for this PoC using React.

 If you are unfamiliar with React, the useState() hook in React is basically just storing the data received from the exploit into a variable so we can use the data on the front-end.